Square Inc. [SQ] – The Fundamentals are a good enough reason to be bullish on SQ

 Square Inc. [NYSE:SQ]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Square Inc. [SQ] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Square Inc. [SQ], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give SQ an Overweight rating.
-The average 12-month price forecast for this stock is $61.06, with the high estimate being $98.00, the low estimate being $41.00 and the median estimate amounting to $60.00.
-This is compared to its latest closing price of $59.42.
+The average 12-month price forecast for this stock is $59.88, with the high estimate being $98.00, the low estimate being $41.00 and the median estimate amounting to $60.00.
+This is compared to its latest closing price of $57.40.

 Fundamental Analysis of Square Inc. [SQ]